Skip to the content

 The blue circle is used by IBM to show the difference in this one specific are of the letter M. I’ve then added the pink and green horizontal guides, plus the blue shaded bar, to show the difference in height of each white horizontal bar.

 IBM on the differences: In addition to the differences in bar thickness between the positive and negative versions there has been adjustments to the points in the counter shape.
-The positive being a sharp and the negative more blunt.
-This subtle difference between the two ensure optical integrity on light or dark backgrounds.

 Not that subtle